J&K orders inquiry into Hyderpora gunfight in which two civilians were killed

 “A magisterial inquiry has been ordered in Hyderpora encounter,” the office of Jammu and Kashmir’s Lieutenant Governor Manoj Sinha tweeted. “[The] government will take suitable action as soon as report is submitted in a time-bound manner.
 J&K administration reiterates commitment of protecting lives of innocent civilians and it will ensure there is no injustice.”

 The families of the two men killed in the gunfight have been demanding that their bodies be handed over to them.
-They were detained during a protest on Wednesday.
+They were detained during a protest on Wednesday and released on Thursday morning.